 Troughout my career I have visualized many designs by others.
 Or given a boost to the design process through a glimpse in a 3D model.
 With equal pleasure I produce own designs.
 At every imaginable scale: a cassette tape box lamp, a street planetarium, and a modern turf hut or a calendar for Mars.

 The tunnel under Koninginneplein (or should I say Queen’s Square?) in Venlo was completed in 2011.
 It ensured a smoother and prettier transition between the railway station and the city center.
 Through traffic went underground; from now on pedestrians could easily and safely walk into the city.
 Glass panels My Royal HaskoningDHV colleague Mari Baauw was the architect of the project.
 I had the honor to design the glass panels in the railing between the underpass and the ground level.
-Six years later It was not the only reason, but Koninginneplein was my main goal when I traveled to Venlo… Read More
+Six years later It was not the only reason, but the Koninginneplein tunnel was my main goal when I traveled… Read More

 Some time ago I took part in a design competition organized by the Sint Trudo housing corporation in Eindhoven, The Netherlands.
 The assignment was to design a condo, a compact apartment in an urban context.
 To be precise: in Strijp-S, the former Philips area, which is being developed into a vibrant city district.
 My submission did not win a prize, but I nevertheless want to show it on my blog.
 The name of my design: Ruma Kecil, which is Indonesian for Tiny House.
-Luxury The word condo, I suppose, is derived from condominium, frequently used in the United States for… Read More
+Luxury The word condo, I suppose, is derived from condominium.
+It’s frequently used in the United States… Read More

-For a few years now, there have been discussions about a new stadium for Feyenoord, replacing the legendary football temple and municipal monument, De Kuip.Allthough I am not as frequent a visitor of the stadium as some of my fellow townspeople, I also have my memories of De Kuip.
+There has been talk for years about a new stadium for Feyenoord, to replace the legendary football temple, also municipal monument, De Kuip (The Tub).Allthough I am not as frequent a visitor of the stadium as some of my fellow townspeople, I also have my memories of De Kuip.
 For example, of a competition match of Feyenoord against Vitesse: 2-1.
 Pierre van Hooijdonk was still playing then, so it must have been a while ago.
 Much longer ago I was at the best concert of the (twentieth) century by Eric Clapton.
-With Elton John as a disastrous support act and the then virtually unknown Bonnie Raytt doing… Read More
+With Elton John as a disastrous support act and… Read More